DEV Community

 Modern Angular applications rarely need just a dropdown.

-This release is not just about making a dropdown compile on the latest Angular version.
-The goal is to provide a practical component that can be adopted in real applications, tested through live examples, and migrated gradually without forcing teams to rewrite every existing template at once.
+This release of the library is not just about making a dropdown compile on the latest Angular version.
+The goal is to provide a practical component that can be adopted in real applications, exercised through live examples, and migrated gradually without forcing teams to rewrite every existing template at once — even while the framework underneath them is going through its biggest mental-model shift in years.

 npm install @stackline/angular-multiselect-dropdown